Your first deployment

 After you confirm the build config and click Deploy, the deployment row goes through these statuses.
 You see them in real time in the dashboard.

-| Status | What's happening |
+| Status | Shown as | What's happening |

-queued | The deploy request was accepted; GitHub Actions hasn't picked it up yet |
+queued | Queued | The workflow is dispatched; GitHub Actions hasn't picked it up yet |

-installing | The Actions runner is installing dependencies (npm ci or equivalent) |
+installing | Installing | The Actions runner is installing dependencies |

-building | The build command is running |
+building | Building | The build command is running |

-uploading | The build artifact is being uploaded to the app's backend |
+uploading | Uploading | The build artifact is being uploaded to the app's backend |

-pinning | The backend is pinning the artifact to IPFS via Aleph |
+pinning | Publishing | The backend is pinning the artifact to IPFS via Aleph |

-live | The deployment is reachable at its gateway URL |
+live | Live | The deployment is reachable at its gateway URL |

-failed | A step above broke; see the error in the deployment row |
+failed | Failed | A step above broke; see the error in the deployment row |

 If a step fails, the row turns red and shows the last 50 lines of build output.
 Open the GitHub Actions run (link in the deployment row) for the full log.